PavelDobranov/TA-Teamwork-CSharp-Part-Two/README.md

 - **EXIT**: Closes the console game

 ###Gameplay

-The player controls a horizontally and vertically moving warrior on the console while random-moving enemies are trying to shoot him down.
-The enemies must be hit 3 times and then they are dead.
-After a certain number of points is achieved the game becomes more difficult (the enemies are moving and shooting faster).
+The player controls a horizontally and vertically moving warrior on the console while random generated targets are trying to shoot him down.
+The aim of the game is to survive as long as you can while achieving high score by destroying variety of enemies.
+The player has four hit points before the game ends.
+The enemies are moving with diferent speed and the faster enemy is, the more points you will get.
+As the game progresses the number of enemies spawned is increasing resulting in sure death.
-The aim of the game is to defeat all enemies by shooting them with the gun and stay alive.
-At the beginning the player has four lives and earns point by shooting the enemies.
-An enemy can be killed with at least 3 precise shots.

 ###Controls
 <kbd>↑</kbd> `Move Up`